browserengineering/book/book/visual-effects.md

 HTML elements via [`overflow: scroll`][overflow-prop] in CSS.
 Basic scrolling for DOM elements is very similar to what we've just implemented.
 But implementing it in its full generality, and with excellent performance, is *extremely* challenging.
-Scrolling is probably the single most complicated feature in a browser rendering engine.
+Scrolling may well be the single most complicated feature in a browser rendering engine.
 The corner cases and subtleties involved are almost endless.
 :::

 [transform-link]: https://developer.mozilla.org/en-US/docs/Web/CSS/transform